Oliv4945/jarvis-android-app/README.md

 ---

-# Please help the projet !
+# Please help the project!
 If you like the projet please help by:
 - Reporting that it works on your phone [here](https://github.com/Oliv4945/jarvis-android-app/issues/5)
 - Translating few words to your mother tongue [here](https://github.com/Oliv4945/jarvis-android-app/issues/4) (Currently only English, French)